aryanvar/Cricketers-Info/README.md

 Gautam Gambhir's cricketing career has all the trappings of a typical Bollywood flick- the glamour, the drama, the passion, the chutzpah, the wrangles, and of course the proverbial acche din and bure din.

 Gambhir's journey as a first-class cricketer began in the 1999-2000 season.
 But, it was a couple of years later, in 2002, that the Delhi lad first stole the spotlight.
 Then playing for the Board President's XI against a touring Zimbabwe team, the left-hander smashed a double century scoring 218 runs.
 A year later, came the big moment: Gambhir secured his place in the Indian team for the TVS Cup, a triangular fixture.

-# Cricketers-Info

-This repository contains the information on the different crickerters, their ages and their respective roles in the history of cricket.

-Mahendra Singh Dhoni born July 7, 1981 Indian cricketer whose rise to prominence in the early 21st century culminated in his captaincy of the Indian national team that won the one-day Cricket World Cup in 2011.
-Virat Kholi is the first player in ICC cricket history to win all 3 ICC awards in a single year.
-Rohit Sharma was born on 30 April 1987 in Bansod, Nagpur, Maharashtra.
-His mother, Purnima Sharma, is from Visakhapatnam, Andhra Pradesh.
-His father, Gurunath Sharma, worked as a caretaker of a transport firm storehouse.
-Sharma was raised by his grandparents and uncles in Borivali because of his father's low income.
-He would visit his parents, who lived in a single-room house in Dombivli, only during weekends.
-He has a younger brother, Vishal Sharma.

 ## Sachin Tendulkar
 Sachin Tendulkar, in full Sachin Ramesh Tendulkar, (born April 24, 1973, Bombay [Mumbai], India), Indian professional cricket player, considered by many to be one of the greatest batsmen of all time.
 In 2012 he became the first cricketer to score 100 centuries (100 runs in a single innings) in international play.